 With the global business events industry worth an estimated US$1.5 trillion – and growing steadily – what can industry players do to stay relevant and meet the needs of clients in the future?

-Following the release of CWT Meetings & Events’ 2020 future trends report, here are five key trends to help event professionals navigate the coming year effortlessly:
+According to CWT Meetings & Events’ 2020 future trends report, here are five key trends to help event professionals navigate the coming year effortlessly:

-No. 1: Prioritise safety and security
+1: Prioritise safety and security

 Safety is a big concern, but won’t deter meeting planners from exploring remote destinations, the report claims.
 As a precautionary measure, though, medical and security risk firms are engaged to assess risks, while access to accurate and timely information is critical.

 “Event organisers want to ensure attendees are protected at meetings.
 If they are bringing a large group of people to a destination, they want to know what their exposure to safety and security risks are,” says Sam Lay, Asia Pacific senior director at CWT Meetings & Events .

 “Clients are more attuned to these risks than before.
 They are making sure they have contingency plans in place.”